 What would it be like to ride the waves of life with more grace?
 Can you imagine what it would feel like to have a stronger core self that would allow you to take some of the waves in stride and come back to center more quickly?
 These waves can come in many forms: relationship anxiety, work anxiety, health anxiety, fertility anxiety, worry about children, nameless dread, existential depression, transitions both big and small.
 If you’ve been following my work you know that anxiety plays the game of whack-a-mole: as soon as one external stressor or internal pain gets resolved, another one pops up in its place.
 These are waves.
 Our task is to learn to ride them.

 How do we do this?
 The key is in committing to a daily practice.
 There are so many ways to have a daily practice.
 Those in the meditation world champion meditation as the path.
 Those in the religious world espouse the power of prayer.
 Those in the yoga world swear by the power of yoga.
 These are all excellent ways of strengthening the central column, but they’re not the only way.
 When it comes to daily practice, what’s essential is to find the ways that work for you, that speak to your soul, ways that elevate you out of the default fear stories and connect you to daily reminders of something greater.
 In those reminders, we remember that we are not our stories.
 Through those practices, we lift ourselves out of the habitual and well-worn grooves of anxiety and reinforce other, healthy neural pathways.
-Creating and growing this practice is what I’ll be teaching in Grace Through Uncertainty: A 30-Day Course to Become More Comfortable with the Fear of Loss by Falling in Love with Life.
+Creating and growing this practice is what I’ll be teaching in my 30-day course Grace Through Uncertainty.

 The goal isn’t to eradicate uncertainty; that’s not possible.
 It’s not even to create more certainty.
 The goal or path is to become more fluid as we hit bumps in the road, including the bumps that our minds create.
 This is what it means to have “grace through uncertainty”: through practices that connect us to higher mind and help us tap into the current of positive energy and wisdom that surrounds us, we are naturally able to anchor into a well of well-being.
 The equation is the same whether we’re talking about relationship anxiety, health anxiety, or any other way that anxiety manifests: grow love and shrink fear, for the more we connect to the energy of love, the less room there is for fear to fester.
 This is our ultimate task in being human.